tjcchen/tips/TIPS.md

 `-X, --request` The request method to use.
 Request methods could be GET, POST, PUT, DELETE, OPTIONS etc.

+`-s, --slient` Slient mode.
+The command will not print out anything to the command line.

 ```bash
 ## GET simple
 curl -X GET https://www.baidu.com